-The non-profit organization's first major project is well underway, a full redevelopment of the former Washington Shores apartment complex on Orange Center Boulevard, a half mile southwest of Camping World Stadium.
+The non-profit organization's first major project, a full redevelopment of the former Washington Shores apartment complex, was completed and fully leased out as of August 31.
+Pendana at West Lakes is located on Orange Center Boulevard, a half mile southwest of Camping World Stadium.

 LIFT was also a key player in the redesign of the 12-acre Lake Lorna Doone Park just south of the stadium.
 The park master plan, developed by planning group Jacobs and funded by LIFT Orlando, calls for more than 40 improvements to the park, including a fitness trail, splash park and the city's 10th community garden.

 The Florida Citrus Sports Association (FCS), which owns the stadium, entered into a park-improvement agreement with the city in May to manage design, permitting and construction.
 The Phase 1 budget is estimated at $6.8 million.